jeflem/ananke/doc/src/container-admins.md

 Remember to back up your user's home directories and modifications you made to the container (Python environments, ...).

+(update-to-0_6)=
+### Update from Ananke 0.5 to Ananke 0.6

+If you use Jupyter RTC, rename your containers RTC config file (usually `80_rtc.py`) to something like `80_rtc.py.disabled` before creating the new container.
+After running the RTC install script in the new container, reset the file to the original name and restart the hub.
+Without this procedure some new RTC features (server-side execution) will not work, because corresponding lab extensions won't get enabled.

 (update-to-0_5)=
 ### Update from Ananke 0.4 to Ananke 0.5